fprime-community/fprime-tutorial-hello-world/docs/hello-world.md

 The component should build without errors by running `fprime-util build`.
 Resolve any errors that occur before proceeding to the next section.
 Remember to always save before you build, unsaved changes will not be included in the build.

-### Hello World Step 2 Conclusion

-This tutorial has walked through the creation of component that implements a "Hello World" style greeting behavior for our F´ system.
-In the next tutorial, this component will be hooked-up to an F´ deployment and tested!

 ---